OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

   - Azure Kubernetes Service (AKS)
   - Google Kubernetes Engine (GKE)

-For this post, I created two Kubernetes (K8s) clusters to demonstrate the versatility of using Rancher with Octopus deploy; one on-premises and one using a Cloud Kubernetes service.
+For this post, I created two Kubernetes (K8s) clusters to demonstrate the versatility of using Rancher with Octopus Deploy; one on-premises and one using a Cloud Kubernetes service.

 ### The first cluster